SonarSource/SonarJS/sonar-javascript-plugin/src/main/resources/static/documentation.md

 In order to analyze JavaScript or TypeScript code, you need to have supported version of Node.js installed on the machine running the scan.
 Supported versions are current LTS versions (v10, v12, v14) and latest version v15.
 Odd (non LTS) versions might work, but are not actively tested.
+We recommend using the latest available LTS version (v14 as of today) for optimal stability and performance.

 If standard `node` is not available, you have to set property `sonar.nodejs.executable` to an absolute path to Node.js executable.